FDA probes death of another baby said to have consumed Abbott formula

 Shortage of formula has created more headaches for Biden administration

-Federal authorites are invetigating the death of another child said to have passed away after consuming baby formula made by Abbott Laboratories
+Federal authorites are investigating the death of another child said to have passed away after consuming baby formula made by Abbott Laboratories

 Officials at the Food and Drug Administration (FDA) said the investigation had been launched into the circumstances of a baby that died in January.

-They said the FDA had been informed of the dath on June 10.
+They said the FDA had been informed of the death on 10 June.

 Abbott initiated a recall of its infant formula products and closed its Michigan plant in February after reports of serious bacterial infections in four infants.

-Two of those died, that the FDA said it had been unable to conclusively show if Abbott’s formula was the reason for the illnesses or deaths.
+Two of those died, and the FDA said it had been unable to conclusively show if Abbott’s formula was the reason for the illnesses or deaths.
 The company has said there is no evidence to link its formula to the illnesses or deaths.

 Either way, the move worsened a shortage among multiple manufacturers that began with pandemic supply chain issues, and led to criticims of the Biden administration that it was slow to act in becoming aware of the problem and responding to it.